This post may contain affiliate links.

 Once the bones and vegetables have nicely browned, you'll cover them with water and toss in some peppercorns to add bite and a few tablespoons of vinegar to aid in extracting minerals from the bones.

 And that's it.
 You'll set your slow cooker to low and let it simmer away until you have 11-12 cups of delicious and beautifully golden beef bone broth.
-Perfect for so many comforting soups including my favorite French Onion Soup!
+Perfect for so many comforting soups including my favorite French Onion Soup and Mushroom Barley Soup!

 - 4 pounds beef marrow bones